Today, we look at one the best music marketing strategies we have EVER seen.

 What can you take away from this case study about JoJo Siwa and her business empire that she has achieved by the age of 17?

-We have learned about the importance of brand and content in the music marketing plan, but how many other artists can you compare her to that have achieved similar success by her young age?
+We have learned about the importance of brand and content in the music marketing plan, but how many other artists can you compare her to that have achieved similar success at this young age?

 So, as an artist, instead of saying ‘I’ve got a new music video, head over to YouTube and watch it’, you need to try to be more creative and send them there without being too blatant.